2024 LCA CONFERENCE CALL FOR PROGRAMS

 Poster Session: A fifteen-minute session to share research.
 This is a session presented only by Graduate Students who have an active membership in LCA.
 Information about the Poster Sessions may be found here.
 Posters will be evaluated by a panel of counseling professional judges and prizes will be given to the first, second, and third place winners.
 Please access this form to view what information you will need to complete the Poster Session application.

 Sessions should be classified as Introductory, Intermediate, or Advanced.
 LCA leadership is requesting that presentations be either intermediate or advanced.
 Introductory Sessions would be aimed at students or PLPCs.

-- Basic Session participants do not need prior knowledge of content area; these workshops are for participants who want to expand knowledge, foundation and skills.
+- Introductory: Session participants do not need prior knowledge of content area; these workshops are for participants who want to expand knowledge, foundation and skills.

 - Intermediate: Session participants need basic or very little knowledge of content area.
 These workshops are for participants who want to expand their knowledge, foundation and skills.

 - Advanced: Session participants should have substantial knowledge and experience in content area; these workshops are for participants who have had years of experience in content areas such as in therapeutic practice or research.